Alan-Kuan/NYCU-AI-Capstone-Project-1/Report.md

 | 3 | 0.75 | 0.62 | 0.68 |

 </div>

+##### Other Observation
+With test size being 0.2, on average, it had low precsion on class 0, and high recall on class 2, while with test size being 0.3, on average, it had both low precsion and recall on class 3.

 #### Testing Performance of Random Forest
 ##### With Test Size: 0.2